TrigunGurumurti/C_DSA_Class/README.md

-# In this repository , DSA in C is covered
+# In this repository, DSA in C is covered